ChristopherWerby/code-modules/README.md

 *	Test js modules with Parcel.
 *	Update theme html files to use new styles and js when moved to public.
 *	Add .htaccess with Pipsqueak Shortcuts system.
+	*	This didn't work with Parcel and was removed in v0.4.8
 *	Remove git push to production or dev.
 	*	Instead, need to push the dist/ files created by `npm run build`